elriquedolf/Empowering-the-nation-website/Empowering the Nation (Website) Final/empowering_the_nation-main/Empowering the Nation (Website)/README.md

 /styles.css: The CSS file containing all the styles.
 /script.js: The JavaScript file controlling the chatbox and other functionalities.
 /assets/: Folder containing images, logos, and any other media resources used in the site.
+/courses.html: Contains the courses section of the website, and a calculate function.
+/gallery.html: Contains gallery images used within the courses.
+/about.html: Screen that gives more information about the NGO.
+/contact.html: Screen with contact details of business and function to get directions for 1 of 3 different venues.

 5. Installation